Your Personal AI (PAI): Pt 2 — Why Agents Matter

 A Multi-Part Series

 This is an excerpt from my book, The Foresight Guide, free online at ForesightGuide.com.
-The Guide intros the field of professional foresight and offers a Big Picture view of our accelerating 21st century future.
+The Guide is an intro to the exciting and vital field of professional foresight, and it offers a Big Picture view of key trends, transitions, and challenges of our amazing, accelerating 21st century.

 This is Part 2 in a multi-week series on the five- to twenty-five year future of smart agents, (aka, intelligent software agents, conversational agents, virtual assistants, bots, etc.) and their knowledge bases.
 I think smart agents and their knowledge bases are the most important IT development humanity can expect in the next generation.
 I recently made this claim, with this wording, to one of my favorite futurists, Kevin Kelly, who just finished a fantastic new story on (computer-)mediated reality, The Untold Story of Magic Leap, Wired 4.19.16, and he responded with two words: “I agree.”
 (For those who know him, Kevin is a model of brevity in his email exchanges :).